hfu/editable-geojson-tile-layer-spec/spec.md

 - make it editable
 - the result of the edit will be tilewise pull request.

-By making the TileLayer editable and pull-requestable, the choice of GeoJSON over binary will be rationized.
+By making the TileLayer editable and pull-requestable, the choice of GeoJSON over binary will be rationalized.